-NOTES: MANAGER is analogous to NMANAGE with the employment edit removed.
+NOTES: This is a derived variable; please see Volume 4 user guide for further guidance.
+MANAGER is analogous to NMANAGE with the employment edit removed.
 MANAGER supersedes the variables MANAGE & NMANAGE.
 The filter EVERWK = -9 is applied to the questionnaire variable MANAGE to distinguish between current/last job.
 MANAGER is managerial status in current job as reported.
-MANAGLR is managerial status in last job as reported.